-The Main Zone and Zone 2 12VDC terminals each supply 12 VDC whenever that zone is turned on.
-This can be used to turn on external power amplifiers equipped with a 12 V trigger input, or to deploy video screens.
+The Main Zone and Zone 2 12 VDC terminals each supply 12 VDC whenever that zone is turned on.
+This can be used to turn on power amplifiers equipped with a 12 V trigger input.

 The two middle terminals marked as relay contacts are connected together only when the Main Zone is on and an input is selected for which the trigger output is enabled.
 The OSD INPUTS Menu can be used to select which inputs have the trigger output enabled or disabled (see page 34).